adisahume/referralflow/README.md

 ### 2. **Notion / Airtable**

-**Why it falls short:**
-- ❌ Requires manual setup
+❌ Requires manual setup
-- ❌ No referral-specific logic or reminders
+❌ No referral-specific logic or reminders
-- ❌ Flexible, but not focused
+❌ Flexible, but not focused

 ReferralFlow is **opinionated** — designed specifically for job referral outreach.